Animal sanctuary: Overview

 What distinguishes a sanctuary from other institutions is the philosophy that the residents come first.
 In a sanctuary, every action is scrutinized for any trace of human benefit at the expense of non-human residents.
 Sanctuaries act on behalf of the animals, and the caregivers work under the notion that all animals in the sanctuary, human and non-human, are of equal importance.
+Some sanctuaries provide care for multiple species, while others focus on a single species.

-Most sanctuaries are not open to the public in the sense of a zoo; that is, allowing unescorted public access to the facility.
-A legitimate sanctuary avoids activity that would place the animals in an unduly stressful situation.
+A legitimate sanctuary avoids activities that place animals in an unduly stressful situations.
+Thus, they do not sell daily access to the animals, in the manner of zoos.
 Most sanctuaries are also not government-funded and are usually nonprofit.
 Public help is accepted by sanctuaries in the form of volunteering, monetary contributions, donations of food and materials, spreading the word, and in some cases, adoption.

 One of the most important missions of sanctuaries, beyond caring for the animals, is educating the public.
 The ultimate goal of many sanctuaries is to change the way that humans think of, and treat, non-human animals.

-On the basis of the types of animals being cared for, sanctuaries are of five types: